Lenten shrouds: The Lenten veil in the Middle Ages

-From suppression to reinstatement after the Second Vatican Council
+Mid-twentieth to present-day

+The Evangelical-Lutheran Churches continued the medieval practice of veiling crosses and statues with shrouds during Passiontide, which begins on Judica—the Fifth Sunday in Lent.
+The closing of triptychs occurs as well.
-Before the Council, it seems like Lenten shrouds had taken over most of the church interior, to include even the candlesticks.

-In 1969, in the wake of the Second Vatican Council, the Sacred Congregation of Rites on the Revised Liturgical Year and New Roman Calendar suppressed Passiontide and ruled that the veiling of crosses and images was no more required except where a local episcopal conference has decided the practice was still useful, leading some to believe it was altogether “abolished” or “suppressed”.
-Some, like Episcopalian liturgist Leonel Mitchell, insisted that “there is no reason to continue the medieval Roman tradition of veiling crosses for Passiontide”.

-The practice is still common in Catholic churches, chapels, and private houses.
-The official position has also changed more favorably towards the veiling of images.
-Since the 1988 Paschale Solemnitas Circular Letter Concerning the Preparation and Celebration of the Easter Feasts of the Congregation for Divine Worship and the Discipline of the Sacraments, the Catholic Church has once again insisted that “it is fitting that any crosses in the church be covered with a red or purple veil, unless they have already been veiled on the Saturday before the fifth Sunday of Lent.”
+Before the Second Vatican Council, Lenten shrouds seemed to have taken over most of the interiors of Catholic churches, leading some to question whether to veil even the candlesticks.
+In 1969, in the wake of the Second Vatican Council, the Sacred Congregation of Rites on the revised liturgical year and General Roman Calendar suppressed Passiontide and ruled that the veiling of crosses and images was no more required except where a local episcopal conference has decided the practice was still useful, leading some to believe it was altogether “abolished” or “suppressed”.
+The official position of the Catholic Church has also changed more favorably towards the veiling of images.
+Since the 1988 Paschale Solemnitas: Circular Letter Concerning the Preparation and Celebration of the Easter Feasts of the Congregation for Divine Worship and the Discipline of the Sacraments, the Catholic Church has once again insisted that “it is fitting that any crosses in the church be covered with a red or purple veil, unless they have already been veiled on the Saturday before the fifth Sunday of Lent.”
 On June 14, 2001, Latin Rite members of the United States Conference of Catholic Bishops approved an adaptation to number 318 of the General Instruction of the Roman Missal which would allow for the veiling of crosses and images.
 In 2002, the Missale Romanum, editio typica tertia, provided a rubric at the beginning of the texts for the Fifth Sunday of Lent, which allows the practice of covering crosses and images in the Church from the fifth Sunday of Lent.
-Thus, the veiling of crucifixes, icons and statues remains a relatively lasting Passiontide custom.
+Thus, the veiling of crucifixes, icons, and statues remains a relatively lasting Passiontide custom among Catholic churches, chapels, and private houses.
 The practise has therefore often been restored and encouraged, by clerics such as Peter J. Elliott for whom “the custom of veiling crosses and images has much to commend it in terms of religious psychology, because it helps us to concentrate on the great essentials of Christ's work of Redemption”.

+Episcopalian liturgist Leonel Mitchell opined that “there is no reason to continue the medieval Roman tradition of veiling crosses for Passiontide”.